xNuclearSquirrel/SquirrelCast-Public/Readme.md

 ## Credits

 - Thanks to Joonas for the help when developing this!
+And of course, thanks to my testers who volunteered to test the app during development and offered much valuable feedback and suggestions!

 ## Support the Project 💖